awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-model-monitor-bias-drift-cw.md

 # CloudWatch Metrics for Bias Drift Analysis<a name="clarify-model-monitor-bias-drift-cw"></a>

 This guide shows CloudWatch metrics and their properties that you can use for bias drift analysis in SageMaker Clarify\.
-Bias drift monitoring jobs compute both [pretraining bias metrics](https://docs.aws.amazon.com/sagemaker/latest/dg/clarify-measure-data-bias.html) and [posttraining bias metrics](https://docs.aws.amazon.com/sagemaker/latest/dg/clarify-measure-post-training-bias.html), and publish them to the following CloudWatch namespace:
+Bias drift monitoring jobs compute both [pre\-training bias metrics](https://docs.aws.amazon.com/sagemaker/latest/dg/clarify-measure-data-bias.html) and [post\-training bias metrics](https://docs.aws.amazon.com/sagemaker/latest/dg/clarify-measure-post-training-bias.html), and publish them to the following CloudWatch namespace:
 + For real\-time endpoints: `aws/sagemaker/Endpoints/bias-metrics`
 + For batch transform jobs: `aws/sagemaker/ModelMonitoring/bias-metrics`